 Pursuant to the announcement of the Sub-Fund dated 11 December 2017, certain ongoing charges of the Sub-Fund are borne by the Manager at its discretion with effect from 8 December 2017 until a future date as notified by the Manager, and the ongoing charges in respect of the Sub-Fund are capped at 3% per annum of the average net asset value of the relevant class of units of the Sub-Fund.
-For the year ended 31 December 2018, the Manager bore a total sum of RMB55,110 for the Sub-Fund (2017: RMB11.990).
+For the year ended 31 December 2019, the Manager bore a total sum of RMB281,576 for the Sub-Fund (2018: RMB55,110).

-Included in the above total sum is auditor's remuneration amounted to RMB4,852 (2017: Nil), which has been recharged to the Manager, was recognised as other income in profit or loss.
+Included in the above total sum is the license fee amounted to RMB46 during the year ended 31 December 2019 and auditor's remuneration amounted to RMB4,852 during the year ended 31 December 2018, which has been recharged to the Manager, was recognised as other income in profit or loss.

-As at 31 December 2018, the Sub-Fund has an amount due from the Manager of RMB36,432 (2017: RMB11,990) related to certain charges, fees and expenses borne by the Manager.
+As at 31 December 2019, the Sub-Fund has an amount due from the Manager of RMB29,236 (2018: RMB36,432) related to certain charges, fees and expenses borne by the Manager.
 The balance with the Manager is unsecured, interest-free and repayable on demand.